nj142/planetscope_lake_ice/README.txt

-This project was made by Noah Jacobs for his PhD thesis on determining the efficacy of PlanetScope satellite imagery for monitoring lake ice across Alaska.
+This project was made by Noah Jacobs for his PhD thesis on determining the efficacy of PlanetScope and Sentinel-2 satellite imagery for monitoring lake ice across Alaska.

 Advisor: Dr. Sarah Cooley
 Grant funding: NASA CSDA Program